yacy/yacy_search_server/README.md

 - clone https://github.com/yacy/yacy_search_server.git using build-in Eclipse features (File -> Import -> Git)
 - or download source from this site (download button "Code" -> download as Zip -> and unpack)
-- Open Help -> Eclipse Marketplace -> Search for "ivy" -> Install "Apache IvyDE"
+- Open Help -> Install New Software -> add.. -> add archived IvyDE Updatesite "https://archive.apache.org/dist/ant/ivyde/updatesite/" -> Install "Apache IvyDE"
 - right-click on the YaCy project in the package explorer -> Ivy -> resolve

 This will build YaCy in Eclipse.
 To run YaCy: